bob-fornal/work-notes/CDA/Elasticache.md

 * Redis is an in-memory key-value store
 * Super low latency (sub ms)
 * Cache survive reboots by default (it’s called persistence)

-* Great to host
+Great to host

-> User sessions
+* User sessions

-> Leaderboards (for gaming)
+* Leaderboards (for gaming)

-> Distributed states
+* Distributed states

-> Relieve pressure on databases (such as RDS)
+* Relieve pressure on databases (such as RDS)

-> Pub / Sub capability for messaging
+* Pub / Sub capability for messaging

+Additionally

-* Multi AZ with Automatic failover for Disaster Recovery if you don’t want to lose your cache data
+* Multi AZ with Automatic failover for Disaster Recovery so that cache data is not lost
 * Support for Read Replicas

 ## Memcached Overview